 - Understanding words

 Pupil progress is regularly monitored through classwork, both oral and written assessments.
 Assessment may take the form of regular end of term tests and one end of year standardised assessment

-Students can attend a writing workshop every Monday after school run by a published author.
-Students are also able to access the latest e-books via the school network and can attend the dept. at lunchtimes to use ‘Nessy’ computerised spelling programme.
-Students also frequently request additional comprehension resources over school holidays.
+Pupils can attend a writing workshop every Monday after school run by a published author.
+Pupils are also able to access the latest e-books via the school network and can attend the dept. at lunchtimes to use ‘Nessy’ computerised spelling programme.
+Pupils also frequently request additional comprehension resources over school holidays.